Diekri Technology Inc.

 Brand Names: Preferred are Apple, Dell and Asus.
 I have a liking for Lenovo but be aware that this company is based in China.
 I am uncertain of other brands at this point.

 Quality: Try to shop for business grade or mid-grade desktops or laptops.
 Stay away from 'home grade' or lower end products as they are not built to last.
-Consider getting 'gaming' quality computers as a step up instead.
-If you are doing any sort of CAD, graphic design or drafting, consider a higher end computer as these types of software will exhaust the resources of lower end devices and your computer will perform poorly.
+Consider getting 'gaming' quality computers as a step up above mid-grade or if you are working on any sort of CAD, graphic design or drafting software.

 What you should be paying:

-Desktop (mid range grade, or business grade) - at least $1000 plus the cost of the monitor.
+Desktop (mid range grade, or business grade) - at least $1000 plus the cost of the monitor, keyboard and mouse.

 Hardware Warranty: Get a three year hardware warranty.
 If not available, I would question the quality of the computer.

 Software Warranty: Software warranties are separate and can be costly.
-It's better to be proactive (and cost effective) to do image or disk backups.
+It's better to be proactive (and cost effective) to do image or disk backups insted.

 Operating system: